henrysky/astroNN/README.md

 ## Getting Started

-A python package to do neural network with APOGEE stellar spectra DR13/DR14 and Gaia DR1 with Tensorflow
+A python package to do neural network with APOGEE stellar spectra DR13/DR14 and Gaia DR1 with Tensorflow.
+The idea is feeding spectra into neural network and train it with ASPCAP stellar parameter and eventually you can try training with GAIA distance.

 This is a python package developing for an undergraduate research project by `Henry W.H.
 Leung (Toronto)` under the supervision of
 Professor `Jo Bovy`, Unviersity of Toronto Department of Astronomy and Astrophysics.